ifm/documentation/Technology/configuration.md

 ## Sticky parameters

-Typically, when changing a parameter that has an effect on the JSON schema, for instance the `mode`, all the related parameters are reset to their default value.
+Typically, when changing a parameter that has an effect on the JSON schema, e.g. `/ports/portX/mode`, `/applications/instances/appX/ports` and `/applications/instances/appX/class`, all the related parameters are reset to their default value.
 However, some parameters are "sticky", meaning they keep their values in these cases.

 This is the case only for the extrinsic calibration `/portX/processing/extrinsicHeadToUser`.